-Adjusted income tax expense(2) in 2020 was \$589 million (2019 - \$571 million) and the adjusted income tax rate(2) was 26.6% (2019 - 26.6%).
+Adjusted income tax expense in 2021 was \$721 million (2020 - \$580 million) and the adjusted effective tax rate(2) was 26.3% (2020 - 26.7%).
+The decrease to the year-to-date adjusted effective tax rate(2) was primarily attributable to higher earnings of lower tax rate entities as well as the impact of certain non-deductible items.

-The Company has been reassessed by the Canada Revenue Agency and the Ontario Ministry of Finance on the basis that certain income earned by Glenhuron Bank Limited ("Glenhuron"), a wholly owned Barbadian subsidiary of the Company that was wound up in 2013, should be treated, and taxed, as income in Canada.
+The Company had been reassessed by the Canada Revenue Agency and the Ontario Ministry of Finance on the basis that certain income earned by Glenhuron, a wholly owned Barbadian subsidiary of the Company that was wound up in 2013, should be treated, and taxed, as income in Canada.
 The reassessments, which were received between 2015 and 2019, are for the 2000 to 2013 taxation years.
 On September 7, 2018, the Tax Court of Canada ("Tax Court") released its decision relating to the 2000 to 2010 taxation years.
 The Tax Court ruled that certain income earned by Glenhuron should be taxed in Canada based on a technical interpretation of the applicable legislation.
 On October 4, 2018, the Company filed a Notice of Appeal with the Federal Court of Appeal.
-During the second quarter, on April 23, 2020, the Federal Court of Appeal released its decision in the Glenhuron case in favour of the Company and reversed the decision of the Tax Court.
-During the fourth quarter, on October 29, 2020, the Supreme Court of Canada ("Supreme Court") granted the Crown leave to appeal and on November 30, 2020, the Crown filed a Notice of Appeal with the Supreme Court.
-Subsequent to the end of the year, the Supreme Court scheduled the hearing of the appeal for May 13, 2021.
-The Company has not reversed any portion of the \$367 million of charges recorded during the third quarter of 2018, of which \$176 million was recorded in interest and \$191 million was recorded in income taxes.
+On October 15, 2019, the matter was heard by the Federal Court of Appeal, and on April 23, 2020, the Federal Court of Appeal released its decision and reversed the decision of the Tax Court.
+On October 29, 2020, the Supreme Court granted the Crown leave to appeal.
+On May 13, 2021, the Crown's appeal was heard by the Supreme Court and on December 3, 2021, the Supreme Court dismissed the Crown's appeal.
+As a result, the Company has reversed \$301 million of previously recorded charges, of which \$173 million is recorded as interest income and \$128 million is recorded as income tax recovery.
+In addition, interest of \$16 million, before taxes, was recorded in respect of interest income earned on expected cash tax refunds.